MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ![image](https://user-images.githubusercontent.com/97127539/230615632-93c3e6fc-b554-4ee2-8f35-8e44d3867af7.png)

 **DO NOT attempt this project if you are uncomfortable or inexperienced with detailed electronics troubleshooting, or are not proficient in soldering!
-You will AT MINIMUM need to be proficient in drag soldering and hot air reflowing.
+You will AT MINIMUM need to be proficient in <a href="https://youtu.be/5uiroWBkdFY?t=110">drag soldering</a> and <a href="https://youtu.be/X3Rc1s6EpSI">hot air reflowing</a>.
 If you have not gained proficiency in these soldering skills, DO NOT ATTEMPT THIS PROJECT.**

 ## Bill of Materials (BOM)